Bridging massive and massless schemes for soft gluon resummation in heavy-flavour production in $e^+e^-$ collisions: Momentum-space calculation

 \subsection{Details of the computation}

 In this section we compute the differential cross section $\frac{1}{\sigma_0}\frac{\de \sigma}{\de x}$ at $\ord{\as}$.
 We work in the $x\to 1$ limit, in which the calculation can be expressed as the sum of the virtual, soft, collinear and anti-collinear terms.
 The overlapping between the soft and collinear sectors will be removed at the end of the calculation.
 Specifically, we are interested in the small-mass limit of this calculation.
 This is straightforward for the virtual contribution and the soft sector, while it requires employing the quasi-collinear limit for the remaining collinear and anti-collinear regions.
-Furthermore, in order to keep track of the role played by the mass of the measured heavy quark and the mass of the recoiling one, we introduce $\xi_1= p_1^2/q^2=m_1^2/q^2$ and $\xi_2=p_2^2/q^2=m_2^2/q^2$.
+Furthermore, in order to keep track of the role played by the mass of the measured heavy quark and the mass of the recoiling one, we introduce $\xi_1= p_1^2/q^2=m_1^2/q^2$ and $\xi_2=p_2^2/q^2=m_2^2/q^2$. ~\footnote{Note that with different masses, we have that $x<1+\xi_1-\xi_2$.
+In what follows, in order to work with a scaling variable that ranges between zero and one, we implicitly perform the rescaling $x\to \frac{x}{1+\xi_1-\xi_2}$.}